 With meme generators working on overtime, the 2A community simply wouldn’t let go of the Yeet Cannon.
 And through the Name the Nine promotion, Hi-Point unwittingly became the vessel.
 Along with some incredible memes, one artist, Lorin Michki, rendered a WWI-era Yeet Cannon (see the featured photo at the top of this post).
 It’s simply amazing.
 The artist, via Drawn Fire: Art by Lorin Michki, is offering the prints for sale.
 His page has some other gun art as well, including a cool Dirty Harry portrait.

 Hi-Point’s Name the Nine promotion continues through Friday, June 28, at 1 p.m..
 You can vote now between YC9 or CTAC9, and the results are live.
 At press, YC9, predictably, already commanded a huge lead, with nearly 90-percent of the vote.

-Glock owners love to modify their pistols, swapping triggers, barrels and much more; here...
+Glock owners love to modify their pistols and boost performance, so we found seven...

 by Fred Mastison / Jun 25, 2019